Vittoriax1/Back-to-Basics-with-Python-and-Jupyter-Notebooks/README.md

 3. An informal Introduction to Python

    3.1 Using Python as a Calculator

     3.1.1 Numbers

-    3.1.2 Test
+    3.1.2 Text

     3.1.3.
 Lists